I love our kitchen now, but when we first bought this house, the layout just did not work for us. This is what it looked like before:

 Our cabinets are “white” but not a super-pristine white.
 They’re actually a little off-white and they have a grayish-brown glaze that really gives them some character.
 This coloring has also really helped to hide any imperfections and uh-ohs that have occurred since they’ve been installed.
 But you still get that gorgeous look of a white kitchen.

-We installed granite on all the countertops and peninsula.
+We installed granite on the countertops and peninsula.
 We got this from a local company.
 The color is called Ubatuba.
-It’s a really pretty black granite with lots of brownish splotches and glittering white specks in it.
+It’s a really pretty black granite with lots of brownish splotches and glittering white-ish specks.
 It’s extremely difficult to take a good picture of the granite since it’s so shiny and reflective, but just to give you an idea of the color:

 We added recessed lighting in the ceiling to make the space brighter.